jomcode/ng2bp/README.md

 - typescript

 ## TODO
-- end to end testing with protractor
+- move helpers into subfolder with functions in seperate files

 ***